-Along with The Monkees, The Goodies and Here Come The Double Deckers!, Rentaghost is one of the first things on television that I can remember having absolute hysterics at.
-I was an avid viewer right through to the final series, Jeremy The Robot and “DON’T GO INTO THE CELLAR!!” and all, and will even speak up for its not-an-actual-sequel follow-on series Galloping Galaxies!, but if I’m honest about it, in much the same way as my only actual problem with Scooby-Doo And Scrappy-Doo was that nobody was showing the old ones with the Mystery Machine gang any more, I never felt it was quite as good after the original trio of central characters were shaken up with replacements for various reasons.
+Along with The Monkees, The Goodies and Here Come The Double Deckers!, Rentaghost is one of the first television programmes – if not one of the first things full stop – that I can remember having absolute hysterics at.
+I was an avid viewer right through to the final series, Jeremy The Robot and “DON’T GO INTO THE CELLAR!!” and all, and will even speak up for its not-an-actual-sequel follow-on series Galloping Galaxies!.
+If I’m honest about it though, in much the same way as my only actual problem with Scooby-Doo And Scrappy-Doo was that nobody was showing the old ones with the Mystery Machine gang any more, I never felt it was quite as good after the original trio of central characters were shaken up with replacements for various reasons.
 There is admittedly probably a strong element of preferring what you were familiar with to this, although it is worth considering that the three original leads were characters who had ‘failed’ in life and were attempting to make amends with this unexpected second chance, whether by negotiating with hardline paranormal union activists or failing to deliver some plates for Christopher Biggins.
 Whenever I mentioned this to anyone, though, nine times out of ten they would assume that like them, I thought it had lost its course when ‘that Pantomime Horse’ entered into proceedings, usually followed with some quite dark observations on how a Pantomime Horse might have found itself assuming phantom form in the first place.
 At this point I would take great delight in informing anyone within a twelve mile radius that it was actually just an empty costume that had been brought to life by a spell in that really long Christmas Special where they all sang songs in it, generally resulting in a look that suggested I had gone entirely mad and should be prevented from saying absolutely anything further at all costs.
 Small wonder, then, that I later had similar hysterics at Armando Iannucci referring to the the ‘Spirit World’ being accessible via ‘a sort of lift in a BBC basement like in Rentaghost‘ in Lionel Nimrod’s Inexplicable World, in the middle of a room full of people who were mystified as to why I found it quite that funny.

 Needless to say, Rentasanta was first in my thoughts when I began work on a series of features of seventies children’s television Christmas Specials, although this particular feature would end up having a bizarre afterlife of its own.
-It was subsequently stolen and published on another platform by someone who obliquely affixed their own name to it, and when I left a comment saying they were quite welcome to keep using it as long as they put a link to my site in it somewhere, came back with a bewildering and protracted argument about how this was legitimate because I myself had infringed multiple copyrights by writing about it, with the standard ‘cheeky’ emoji slapped onto the end.
+It was subsequently stolen and published on another platform by someone who obliquely affixed their own name to it, and when I left a comment saying they were quite welcome to keep using it as long as they put a link to my site in it somewhere, came back with a bewildering and protracted argument about how this was entirely legitimate because I myself had infringed multiple copyrights by writing about it, with the standard ‘cheeky’ emoji slapped onto the end.
 When I then contacted the platform directly to request intervention – I’d tried to be fair first after all – they demanded a scan of my passport as proof of my identity before they could ‘assess’ the claim.
 So there you have it.
 We live in an age of enabled theft and faux-ingenuity and there’s not much you can do bar complain about it in ill-tempered new introductions.

-Rentasanta, the little-seen Christmas Special of long-running Children’s BBC slapstick mayhem-driven sitcom Rentaghost, is a little bit more than just a Christmas Special.
+Rentasanta, the little-seen Christmas Special of long-running Children’s BBC slapstick mayhem-driven sitcom Rentaghost, is a little more than just a Christmas Special.
 Although this was really something that came about by accident rather than by design, it actually marks the end of the series in its original – and, many would contentiously contend, superior – incarnation.

 Alright, so maybe it wasn’t that different – after all, the show did still involve large amounts of spectral hi-jinks, comic misunderstandings and failures to transport antique vases with any degree of success – but the first three series of Rentaghost were built around an at least comparatively more structured and interesting format.
 The original central character was Fred Mumford (Anthony Jackson), a literal lifelong underachiever who had founded Rentaghost as an odd job agency with two Spirit World pals – medieval jester Timothy Claypole (Michael Staniforth) and Victorian gent Hubert Davenport (Michael Darbyshire) – in the hope of finally establishing a business venture that would impress his parents.
 However, he also wanted to prevent them from finding out he was now a ghost, which lent an extra element of escalating chaos to the already haphazard plots.
 The early escapades also involved a good deal of broad social satire on issues like Trade Union relations, airport delays and hoax ‘mediums’, which would be largely phased out as the show went on.
 Hardly Samuel Beckett, admittedly, but it does give you some idea of why a large percentage of erstwhile viewers still feel that it was never quite the same afterwards.